The live animal trap is a great, humane way to trap a variety of different animals.

 You don't have to be an expert trapper to have success with a live trap, and you don't have to worry about injuring a neighborhood pet with an accidental catch.

-In fact, most people who own one have never used a foot hold or a body gripping type trap before.
+In fact, most people who own and use a live trap have never used a foothold, or a body gripping trap before.

-A majority of people, including pest control experts use them to safely catch and relocate nuisance animals such as raccoons, groundhogs, opossums or feral cats.
+A majority of people, including pest control experts, use them to safely catch and relocate nuisance animals such as raccoons, groundhogs, opossums, squirrels or feral cats.

 Trap manufactures, like Havahart have even developed a system that allows you to set the trap or release a trapped animal with one pull of a lever.

-If you're interested in purchasing a live trap you will find they're several manufactures that produce them.
+If you're interested in purchasing a live animal trap you will find there are several manufactures that produce them.